 Once your launch an accounting system.
 Integrate it with your POS and your bank accounting.
 Learn how to maximize your data to retrieve numbers.
 Know your numbers!
 Accounting has an intimidating effect on most people.
 However, accounting is an organized standard process that adds up all income, then subtracts business expenses to determine your profit or loss for the period you chose to analyze.
 The most common are monthly profit/loss.
 This is business 101.

 After following steps 1 and 2, you will have launched an accounting system to know your numbers and create a budget.
-A budget is not just to control expenses but to control income as well.
+A budget is not just to control expenses but also to control income.
 It would help if you had somebody that understands and focuses on marketing.
-Marketing is an important part of the budget to achieve the necessary sales to cover its expense side.
+Marketing is an integral part of the budget to achieve the necessary sales to cover its expense side.
 Your expenses can be whatever you decide, but the expense must be reflected in the cost and pricing.

 Once you have achieved the above bullet points, you will arrive at this point; analyze your restaurant menu prices.
 In our experience, most restaurants do not make a profit because they do not know their numbers and throw money at paper ads without a solid marketing strategy.
-Therefore, the most important part of reaching this point is to “know your numbers.”
-Now you can accurately know your food cost and properly price your menu items to make a profit.
+Therefore, an essential part of reaching this point is to “know your numbers.”
+Now you can accurately know your food cost and adequately price your menu items to make a profit.

 Frequent menu revisions to target consumer trends

 You need to know what consumers want to revise your menu to reflect what your customers want and, more importantly, what they are buying.
-We have seen many restaurants with large menus with items that they inventory to sell 1-6 items per month.
+We have seen many restaurants with extensive menus with items they inventory to sell 1-6 items per month.
 It is obviously not an item that customers want to remove.
-Make it is a bad recipe or out of favor item.
+Make it a bad recipe or out of a favorite thing.
 Be honest with yourself.
 Most POS systems have a report that gives this information.

 The most common mistake is that restaurant owners think “they know” their customers.
 In our experience, this is never the case.
 Restaurant owners are not in tune with their customers.
 Most menus are created around what the restaurant owner likes.
 BIG MISTAKE!
 BIG MISTAKE!
 More importantly, know your numbers and make changes to solve the problems that “knowing your numbers” are telling you.
 Do not use the excuse that you have to be competitive to stay in business.
 Not true!
-If your cuisines are good and desired by customers, they will pay the prices to get what they love.
+If your cuisines are good and desired, customers will pay the prices to get what they love.

 Provide online ordering

 Consumers love online ordering!
 Restaurant owners have many options relating to this bullet point.
 Restaurant owners can own excellent online ordering systems and not pay a percentage of their revenue to the provider.
-However, the systems are complex and too complicated for most restaurant owners to maintain themselves.
-You can hire somebody to maintain it or use a third-party company/provider that offers online systems that charge a sales percentage.
+However, the designs are complex and too complicated for most restaurant owners to maintain.
+You can hire somebody to keep it or use a third-party company/provider that offers online systems that charge a sales percentage.

-The risk of the third party provides is that some take as much as 33%.
+The risk the third party provides is that some take as much as 33%.
 Bad deal!
 Most restaurants do NOT have a 33% profit margin.
-On these agreements, the restaurant owners will actually lose money.
-The best options are to own your own system and/or add a third party that charges a reasonable percentage of sales.
-Some will actually provide marketing functions to help you increase sales, which benefits them.
+On these agreements, the restaurant owners will lose money.
+The best options are to own your system and add a third party that charges a reasonable percentage of sales.
+Some will provide marketing functions to help you increase sales, which benefits them.
 Performance-based marketing is a perfect solution.
-Additionally, misc fees and increased online menu prices can offset the cost of the expense.
-Use a system that provides the restaurant owner the ability to own their own mobile app.
+Additionally, misc fees and increased online menu prices can offset the expense cost.
+Use a system that allows the restaurant owner to own their mobile app.

 It is no uncommon knowledge that social media is “social,” and marketing using social media can target your location.
 In other words, you can target your local audience.
 However, simply posting on Facebook or Twitter is not enough.
-The most common misunderstanding is that when you post, the world sees the post.
+The most common misunderstanding is that the world sees the post when you post.
 Not true!
 Only those that follow you will see your timeline.
 If you have no followers, nobody will see your posts.
 Learn this highly effective marketing strategy or hire an expert.
 Again, some third-party online ordering providers will manage your digital marketing strategies.

 Exercise search engine optimization (SEO)